T0nyX1ang/Capital-Bikeshare-Project/README.md

 # Capital-Bikeshare-Project
-This is a repository for our university training project
+This is a repository for our university training project.